Sakib62/SWE_SUST/README.md

 **One Place to Track All Academic Activities.**

-This Repository contains necessary notes, question paper, resources that are needed for *B.Sc in Software Enginnering, SUST* throughout the 4 years.
+This Repository contains necessary notes, question papers, resources that are needed for *B.Sc in Software Engineering, SUST* throughout the 4 years.

 <hr>